mortoray/shelljob/README.md

 Refer to the [API docs](http://pythonhosted.org/shelljob/) for all parameters.
 Just let me know if there is some additional option you need.

-# Issues

-You can use my [Launchpad project](https://bugs.launchpad.net/mortoray.com) to submit issues.